ersanchez/notes/gpg.md

 ## Contents

 1. Generate your public and private keys
-2. Generate a revoke key - just in case you ever need to cancel your key
+1. Generate a revoke key - just in case you ever need to cancel your key
+1. Sign someone else's key
-3. List keys
+1. List keys on your computer
-4. Revoke a key
+1. Revoke a key
-5. Export a private key (move it to a new computer)
+1. Export a private key (move it to a new computer)

 ## Helpful Hints